Board Policies and Administrative Procedures

 7. Furthermore students are expected to:

-7.1 Resolve conflict or seek assistance to resolve conflict in a respectful, peaceful, safe, and non-threatening manner that is conductive to learning and growth.
+7.1 Resolve conflict or seek assistance to resolve conflict in a respectful, peaceful, safe, and non-threatening manner that is conducive to learning and growth.
 Strategies for addressing conflict between students may include counselling, mediation or forms of restorative practice.

 7.2 Use school and personal technology appropriately and ethically.